EnergySage/es-ds/README.md

 #### Development workflow prior to v3.0

-To develop with hot reloading for all packages you'll want to run `make dev` in the `es-ds` directory.
+To develop with hot reloading for all packages you'll want to run `make legacy-dev` in the `es-ds` directory.
 This will build and package `es-bs-base` and `es-vue-base` and symlink them to `es-design-system` for use in the nuxt app.
 It will then start a dev instance for `es-design-system` that will be available at